cyberplantru/EC-Mini-v30-Sample-Code/README.md

 ![EC Reader](http://image.cyber-plant.com/var/resizes/ECSerial.jpg?m=1449125597)

 ## Isolated sensor
-If you need to isolate the EC Reader can use the [I2Ciso](https://github.com/cyberplantru/I2C-iso).
+If you need to isolate the E.C.
+Counter can use the [I2Ciso](https://github.com/cyberplantru/I2C-iso).
 When reading the pH and Conductivity together, recommended to isolate the pH circuit and leave the E.C. unisolated.

 ![EC Reader](http://image.cyber-plant.com/var/albums/ECReaderIso.jpg?m=1449112044)